You can set due dates on your tasks to make sure that everything in your process is completed on schedule.

 Setting task due dates

-To set a due date for a task in a checklist, first open a checklist, click on the task you want to add a due date to.
-Next, click on the ‘Due’ button in the top center of your screen.
+To set a due date for a task on an active checklist, first open a checklist and click on the task you want to add a due date to.
+Next, click the “Due” button in the top center of your screen.

 Select the date and time you want the task to be due on, then click “Save” to finish.